tayyabsayyad/unix-mkdocs/courses/unixquickstart/module2/general_commands.md

 ```
 lolcat will display the text in rainbow colors.

-Here in the above example we are passing the output of the echo command to the lolcat to display in rainbow colors
+Here in the above example we are passing the output of the echo command to the lolcat to display in rainbow colors. ```| ```

 You can try following examples on your linux system and observer the outputs and play around it.